MementoMori15x6/15x6-sim/Contributing.md

 # Contributing to The Board – Political Thermodynamics

 Thank you for considering a contribution.
-This project is intentionally open and minimalist: a microscope, not a cathedral.
+This project is intentionally open and minimalist: a microscope, for diagnosis.
 ## Ways to Contribute

 1. **Re-score a system**